Stream queries

 - Drift needs to know which tables are involved in a query to watch them.
 This is inferred automatically in most cases, but this information is necessary for custom queries.

-a method in the database class returning a Selectable
+a method in the database class returning a Selectable.
+For instance,

 Will make drift generate this method: